-Since our inception, we have devoted substantially all of our efforts to organizing and staffing our company, research and development activities, business planning, raising capital, building our intellectual property portfolio and providing general and administrative support for these operations.
-To date, we have raised approximately \$318.3 million in gross proceeds primarily from equity offerings, including \$140.0 million from convertible preferred stock, \$98.0 million from our initial public offering (IPO) of our common stock, \$53.2 million in private placement sales of our common stock, \$21.8 million from the sale of pre-funded warrants, and \$5.3 million from at-the-market, or ATM, offerings.
-As of March 31, 2024, we had \$101.6 million of cash, cash equivalents, and marketable securities.
+Since our inception, we have devoted substantially all our efforts to organizing and staffing our company, research and development activities, business planning, raising capital, building our intellectual property portfolio and providing general and administrative support for these operations.
+On June 27, 2024, we entered into a Securities Purchase Agreement with Aventis Inc., a wholly-owned subsidiary of Sanofi, a global healthcare and pharmaceutical company, (together with Aventis, Inc., "Sanofi"), pursuant to which we agreed to issue an aggregate of 537,634 shares of Series A nonvoting preferred stock, each convertible into 10 shares of common stock, at an as-converted price of \$7.44 per common share for gross proceeds of \$40.0 million.
+The closing date of this issuance was July 1, 2024 and we incurred issuance costs of \$0.4 million.
+In connection with the Securities Purchase Agreement, we granted Genzyme Corporation, a wholly-owned subsidiary of Sanofi, the exclusive right of first negotiation (ROFN) for an exclusive license, grant or transfer of rights to research, develop, manufacture and commercialize our small molecule TREM2 agonist program, including VG-3927.
+Through November 5, 2024, we have raised approximately \$362.8 million in gross proceeds primarily from equity offerings, including \$180.0 million from convertible preferred stock, \$98.0 million from our initial public offering (IPO) of our common stock, \$53.2 million in private placement sales of our common stock, \$21.8 million from the sale of pre-funded warrants, and \$9.8 million from at-the-market, or ATM, offerings.

 We have incurred significant operating losses since the commencement of our operations.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our current therapeutic candidates or any future therapeutic candidates.
-Our accumulated deficit was \$222.8 million at December 31, 2023 and \$242.7 million at March 31, 2024, respectively.
+Our accumulated deficit was \$222.8 million at December 31, 2023 and \$283.2 million at September 30, 2024, respectively.
 We expect to continue to incur significant losses for the foreseeable future as we advance our current and future therapeutic candidates through preclinical and clinical development, continue to build our operations and transition to operating as a public company.